 Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

-Learn What Is The Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition With Examples:
+Understand the difference between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario, and Test Condition with examples.

-Software Testing includes several basic as well as important concepts that every software tester should be aware of.
+Software Testing includes several basic and important concepts that every software tester should know.

 This article will explain the various concepts in Software Testing along with their comparison.